kalessin/crawlera-sessions/README.md

 # Usage

+Ensure `COOKIES_ENABLED` is set to True (otherwise there is no point in using this class) Subclass your spider from `CrawleraSessionMixinSpider`.

 Provided decorator must be applied for every callback that yields requests that must conserve session.
 For starting requests, use `init_start_request`.
 This decorator will instruct requests provided by start requests, to initiate each one a new session.